 What is Chronic Pain?

 Medically speaking, chronic pain is any pain lasting longer than 3 months.
-Anyone who’s ever had chronic pain can tell you it feels like a heckuva lot longer than that.
+Anyone who’s ever had chronic pain can tell you it feels a lot longer than that.
 Since I offer counseling for those suffering from chronic pain in the Tri-Cities, let’s talk a little about it.

 There are a list of conditions that can cause chronic pain as long as your arm: cancer, degenerative diseases (osteoporosis and other spinal problems), migraines, fibromyalgia, inflammatory diseases such as arthritis, shingles, nerve damage, multiple sclerosis, joint problems, etc. Then there are external causes, such as injuries from various kinds of accidents.
 Chronic pain can feel like it’s consuming your life at times.